Moving to Vancouver

-Still, not everything is picture perfect in the Vancouver.
+Still, not everything is picture perfect in Vancouver.
 The city’s cost of living in on the increase, and is particularly inflated by the exorbitant cost of accommodation.
-Average rents are above 1200 CAD, and demand is increasingly overshadowing supply in the Metro area – making the house hunting search more challenging than ever before.
+Average rents are high and demand is increasingly overshadowing supply in the Metro Vancouver area – making the house-hunting search more challenging than ever before.

-That said, once you do square away a flat or house, you can begin to enjoy the outdoor lifestyle that residents regularly prioritise; spend the summer boating, kayaking, swimming and surfing along the beaches and waterways of Broken Island, Vancouver Island and Burrard Inlet.
+That said, once expats find a home in Vancouver, they can begin to enjoy the outdoor lifestyle that residents regularly prioritise; spending the summer boating, kayaking, swimming and surfing along the beaches and waterways of Vancouver Island and Burrard Inlet.
 Hiking and mountain biking are also popular activities in the countless city parks, forests and local mountains.